DorkOS

 Refresh the command list

-Click the refresh button in the command palette, or call the API with the refresh query parameter.
+The registry caches results for 5 minutes.
+To refresh immediately, click the refresh button in the command palette or call the API with ?refresh=true.

-The command registry caches results for performance.
-To refresh:
+The command registry caches results for 5 minutes.
+The cache is also cleared on server restart.
+To force an immediate refresh:

 • Click the refresh button in the command palette